Shana12345/ChristianWeb/Projecto.md

 <a name="sprcompletion"></a>
 ## Trello to completion
-The project is now in the completion stage, where all are moved to the 'Done' as all tasks was complete along with other optional features and functionality, futhermore, other feature (un-needed) features were not implemented such as the search function because of time limitations.
+The project is now in the completion stage, where all are moved to the 'Done' as all tasks was complete along with other optional features and functionality, futhermore, other features (un-needed) were not implemented such as the search function because of time limitations.

 ![Completed..](/images/Done.PNG)